ghlsimionato/ed-II/README.md

 - improve make clean
 - add .PHONY
 - makefile create build dir if it doesn't exist (the executable should not be commited)
+- create logger function that checks env variables to log